Transposing : How to Transpose Music from one Key to Another

 If you want to transpose this to the key of C – with no flat or sharp notes – we have to transpose downwards.

-There are 5 semitones between F and C therefore you transpose down by 5 semitones to play in C.
+There are 5 semitones between F and C, therefore, you transpose down by 5 semitones to play in C.

 This is the Result in C, having transposed each note downwards by 5 semitones.

-Jingle Bells in the key of C
+Jingle Bells in the key of C, Transposed down 5 semitones from the Key of F

 It may not look like 5 semitones when written on the stave – but you have to remember for each line there is a sharp or flat – Therefore the steps were

-The Easy Way of Transposing
+The Easy Way of Transposing Music to a different key

-Instruments such as Keyboards, or Synths will have an option to auto-transpose the keyboard.
+if you want a simpler way to transpose music from one key to another, instruments such as Keyboards, or Synths will have an option to auto-transpose the keyboard.
 You can specify how much you want to transpose with the pressing of one key.

 Therefore, if you play a chord of C on the piano, now that it has been transposed, you will actually be playing the chord of G, which is 5 semitones below C.